usaid-cs/yesterday-i-learned/random.md

 1. Blood THC level does not strongly correlate with impairment.
 Detecting THC in the blood means almost nothing when it comes to how well a person drives.
 1. Unlike Arkansas, the Arkansas City of Kansas is [pronounced](https://translate.google.com/#en/de/Arkansas%20City%2C%20KS%20in%20Arkansas%20and%20Kansas) ar-KAN-sas, with the S, like Kansas.
 1. Horses are often given [terrible names](http://www.sbnation.com/2013/5/3/4297072/the-list-worst-possible-horse-names) compared to other pets.
-1. [The Average Directional Index (ADX)](http://www.investopedia.com/articles/trading/07/adx-trend-indicator.asp) is a value ranging from 0 to 100, with anything above 25 indicating a good trend.
-Given two peaks, if prices go higher while ADX is not as high at the second peak, that means the trend might reverse.
 1. Insider stock selling is almost never a good sign.
 Unless they are retiring or something, why would someone with a good company sell?
 1. 旁門左道 又為 不正。
 1. Sometimes, people try to hire you as quickly as possible.
 Sometimes, they already have an internal candidate in mind, and just want to end the mandatory interview with you as quickly as possible.
 Pick your battles.